 This work was jointly funded by the EPSRC and Spectroelectrochemistry Reading (a spin-out company of the University of Reading - F.H.).
 F.L.P.V. thanks Erasmus+ (EU) for her Traineeship.
 The University of Reading is acknowledged for the provision of the Chemical Analysis Facility (the CAF lab) - NMR and X-ray diffraction analyses.
-Mr Nick Spencer (University of Reading) is thanked for his help in collecting the single-crystal Xray diffraction data.
-M.J.C. thanks the Fundação para a Ciência e a financial Tecnologia, Portugal, for support (UID/MULTI/00612/2013) and the grant SFRH/BSAB/135473/2017.
+Mr Nick Spencer (University of Reading) is thanked for his help in collecting the single-crystal X-ray diffraction data.
+M.J.C. thanks the Fundação para a Ciência e a Tecnologia.
+Portugal, for financial support (UID/MULTI/00612/2013) the and grant SFRH/BSAB/135473/2017.